How It Works States Document Types Tools Guides Blog About Create Document - $5

 The principal must sign the document in front of a notary public.
 Bring a valid photo ID - the notary will verify your identity, witness your signature, and apply their official seal.
 Most banks, UPS stores, and shipping centers offer notary services for a small fee.

 Give the signed (and notarized, if required) power of attorney to your agent along with the vehicle title and any other documents needed for the DMV visit.
 The agent should bring the power of attorney, their own photo ID, and the vehicle documents to New Mexico Motor Vehicle Division.
-Note: New Mexico has an official form (MVD-11020).
-Check with your local DMV to confirm they accept third-party POA documents.

 New Mexico-Specific Notes: New Mexico uses Form MVD-11020 for vehicle power of attorney.
 Notarization is required for the POA to be valid.
 The POA must clearly identify the principal, agent, and the specific vehicle.
 Submit the POA along with title transfer documents to the New Mexico Motor Vehicle Division.